Building Landing Pages For E-commerce: 5 Mistakes to Avoid

 Unique visual design is critical to the success of a landing page, yet many e-commerce vendors use generic or irrelevant content that detracts from their core message.
 All photos, graphics, and other visuals should be directly related to the value presented on the landing page.

 If you’re trying to sell something, for example, the landing page should contain an image that clearly displays the product’s design.
 Adding stock photos or other pictures that don’t have anything to do with the item will only hurt sales.
+You need to make sure they match the overall theme of your E-commerce store’s landing page.
+PS: You can always change the background of a photo using a simple photo background editor.

 If you don’t have a graphic designer in-house, don’t hesitate to pay an experienced professional or choose a good landing page builder that can take your website and landing page to the next level.
 User test questions can help to identify if visitors clearly understand the message of your images.